oclipa/reactjs-cheat-sheet/README.md

 * `relative/path/to/fire.js`

-Rather than obfuscation, firebase security depends on the correct access permissions being setup for the project.
+Rather than obfuscation, Firebase security depends on the correct access permissions being setup for the project.
 There are two main steps that should be taken:
 1. Configure the database to only allow connections from the production domain.
    * For localhost testing, create a separate database instance under a different google id.
 1. Setup proper access rules for the database and storage.